awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 }
 ```

-## Allow IAM users to view the Billing and Cost Management console except for account settings<a name="example-billing-read-only"></a>
+## Allow IAM users to view the Billing and Cost Management consoles except for account settings<a name="example-billing-read-only"></a>

 This policy allows read\-only access to all of the Billing and Cost Management console\.
 This includes the **Payments Method** and **Reports** console pages\.
 However, this policy denies access to the **Account Settings** page\.
 This means it protects the account password, contact information, and security questions\.